abemac/client-server-chat/README.md

     Helper functions used by server.py

 ## Compilation instructions
-This project is done in Python 2.7, so there is no "compiling" to be done.
+This project is done in Python 3, so there is no "compiling" to be done.
-Make sure python 2.7 is installed on the system:
+Make sure python 3 is installed on the system:
     `sudo apt-get update`
-    `sudo apt-get install python2.7`
+    `sudo apt-get install python3`
 Make sure the tkinter library for Python 2.7 is installed to run:
-    `sudo apt-get install python-tk`
+    `sudo apt-get install python3-tk`

 ## Configuration Files
 **rdt/rdt.conf**